 - Along the seams of the building, where concrete meets Bermuda grass, a lot skinned back by the groundskeeper.
 Sleek asters and floppy daffodils and languid black-eyed Susans jut from damp dirt for the officers’ pleasure.
 While the guards pat-search you – running their latexed hands along your thighs, up your back, under your arms – you glance at the flowers and pilfer a parcel of heaven.

 - At night, while the guard’s keys jangle from his belt, the moon floats in a boundless, black sky.
 You watch it through a slat of window on the far wall, iridescent and enthralling, while your cell mate snores on his bunk.
 A chunk of Earth chipped off 4.5 billion years ago by a meandering boulder.
 You wave to it, wistfully aware that every year it slides a little farther away.

-John Langenfeld entered the Texas prison system at the age of twenty-one and served fifteen consecutive years.
+The writer, who chooses anonymity for privacy reasons, entered the Texas prison system at the age of twenty-one and served fifteen consecutive years.
 While incarcerated, he earned a bachelor’s degree in psychology from Sam Houston State University and a master’s degree in literature from University of Houston at Clear Lake.
-He has been published in Entropy, The Threepenny Review and was a finalist for the Frank McCourt Memoir Prize 2017.
-You can follow him on Twitter at @John_Langenfeld or visit his website at johnlangenfeld.com.